johanfive/backdoor/README.md

 import backdoor from 'backdoorthen';
 ```
 ## Default behaviour
-Although flexible, `backdoor` is built with input strings in mind.
+Although flexible, `backdoor` is built with `string` inputs in mind.
 ```
 INPUT                    PROMISE
 ___________________________________________